 If you’ve wanted to start a garden, but felt you needed to have the perfect garden plan and learn all the tips and tricks first, or maybe learn about the 10 most common gardening mistakes to avoid, or even know how to keep weeds out of the garden before beginning, then this post about vertical gardening is for you!

 You won’t need an acre of land and a beautiful garden plot.
 You won’t need to know how to build a hoop house (although they are awesome!), you won’t need to know about lasagna gardening or even starting seeds indoors (although these are helpful!).

 You’ll just need a small space on a sunny balcony!

 GreenStalk Vertical Planter

-In the video above, Josh demonstrates just how to set up an instant “salad garden” using the GreenStalk Vertical Planter.
-You may think it’s too late to start a garden this year, but using this system, you could have food for your table ready in just a few weeks.
+In the two videos in this blog post, we’re showing how to set up an instant “salad garden” and an instant “salsa garden” using the GreenStalk Vertical Planter.
+You may think it’s too early (or too late) to start a garden this year, but using this system, you could have food for your table ready in just a few weeks.

 The GreenStalk is by far the best vertical garden system we’ve seen or tried (trust us, not all are created equal!).

 Why the GreenStalk Vertical Garden System is Best